Supreme Court of the United States

 Where things stand

 Connecticut's ban is one of the oldest and broadest in the country.
 The 2nd Circuit upheld it in August 2025.
-Connecticut filed its opposition brief December 18, 2025 — the last docket entry.
-The Court has not yet distributed this for a conference date.
+No action was taken at the March 6 conference.
+The Court is treating this as a companion to Viramontes and will likely act on both simultaneously.

 Potential impact

-Same stakes as Viramontes above.
-The Court may choose to take one or both AR ban cases together, or wait for a better-developed case from another circuit before weighing in.
+Same stakes as Viramontes — a ruling against Connecticut could threaten semi-auto rifle bans nationwide.
+The Court may choose to take one or both AR cases together, or wait for a better-developed case from another circuit before weighing in.

 Timeline (from official SCOTUS docket)